 - Use high-quality turmeric powder or fresh turmeric root to maximize beneficial compounds.

 Since quality is so important when it comes to turmeric’s efficacy, I’m very careful about sourcing this spice.
-My preferred source is Pure Indian Foods.
+My preferred source for quality turmeric for cooking applications is Pure Indian Foods.
 This family-owned company makes a very potent turmeric powder that’s great for cooking, as well as a Turmeric Superghee that mixes synergistic nutrients to increase bioavailability of fat-soluble curcumin.

 The bottom line: Turmeric is a highly beneficial spice with a long history of use, but supplementing with excessive amounts (especially curcumin supplementation) may undo some of the benefits we see at more moderate levels.
 So, enjoy cooking with this delicious ingredient!